GrantMeStrength/fMODEM/README.md

   * AT SAVE

 ## Connect to WiFi:
-  * AT WIFI (Once you have done an AT SAVE it will store details in EEPROM and use them next power up)
+  * AT WIFI (Once you have done an AT SAVE it will store details in EEPROM and use them next power up automatically, so you shouldn't need to enter AT WIFI).

 ## Connect to server:
   * AT TELNET=telnet.server.address e.g. AT TELNET=towel.blinkenlights.nl
+  * AT TELNET=telnet.server.address,port e.g. AT TELNET=towel.blinkenlights.nl,23

 ## Other commands
   * AT LOGOUT to cancel connection